-- Patients aged 18 years and older. - Who presented at an ED having intentionally self-harmed (either selfinjury or self-poisoning) AND had a referral made by the ED for emergency mental health assessment by your organisation's specified acute psychiatric service. - Any patient re-attending due to self-harm within the QIP period can be included irrespective of whether they had been included or not previously.
+- Patients aged 18 years and older. - Who attended during the QIP's inclusion period. - Who presented at an ED having intentionally self-harmed (either self-injury or self-poisoning) AND had a referral made by the ED for emergency mental health assessment by your organisation's specified acute psychiatric service. - Any patient re-attending due to self-harm within the QIP period can be included irrespective of whether they had been included or not previously.